Photo of the Snowbird Mountains at dawn, Graham County, North Carolina (October 26, 2005)

 The concerto is written in one movement, concentrating on a simple, short motive as it progresses through five distinct territories.
 After a fast, unfussy introduction, there is a slow, dancelike section, a central scherzo with trio, a forthright, hymnic restatement, and a lighthearted finale.
 A haunting, thoughtful work, it is definitely not a showcase for show-offs.
 Virtuosity in touch and color takes precedence over digital acrobatics, with the piano often sounding the melody in languid octaves, like a cantor in reverie, and frequently dissolving its voice into the orchestra fabric.
 Not that the keyboard operates in one low gear: the scherzo is anchored by a jaunty, jazzy basso ostinato, and the work is capped by a spitfire cadenza.

-John Habich, Musical America
+John Habich, Musical America (August, 1984)

-[Review of first performance: February 14, 1984]
+Review of first performance: February 14, 1984

 Hicken, Stephen D.